 If using greenboard or drywall boards instead of the types mentioned above, the sheets will need to be painted with a special bonding agent before having the plaster applied.
 A gypsum board is plaster-ready while drywall is not.
 The bonding agent to apply is expensive, so be sure to use the appropriate type of boards (in case you are hanging the sheets by yourself and then hiring a plasterer).
 In case of a needed or desired thickness of ¼ inch boards, blueboard will not be available, which means drywall will need to be used and thus, the bonding agent will need to be used anyway, before applying the plaster.

-Plastering is a highly skilled job that can take years to learn and is an artistry that is often underrated.
+Plastering is a highly skilled trade with its own tools and techniques which can take years to learn.
+Plastering is an artistry that is often underrated.
+Please try to avoid doing the plastering work yourself if you do not have the skills for this trade.
+A poor job can cost more to fix than hiring a pro in the first place.
 Even though it can take time to master this artistry, the benefits of these skills are limitless.
-Customers will have a peace-of-mind in knowing that their new walls and ceilings will have a long-lasting, specialized finish.
-In addition, they will eliminate concerns about cracks appearing in the future.
+Customers will have peace-of-mind in knowing that their new walls and ceilings will have a long-lasting, specialized finish.
+In addition, the professionally done work will eliminate concerns about cracks appearing in the future.

 If cracks do show up, the contractor who performed the work usually goes back to touch up and make it look nice again.
 After new boards are installed, the chances of cracks diminish greatly, so there should be no worries.
 Keep in mind, that for newly-built residential homes, cracks may appear as the house is settling into the ground and high winds are blowing at it, thus causing the house to move, which in turn, can cause cracks at the seams.
 If they continue to appear multiple times after professional repairs or replacements, the structure of the house itself may be an issue.